 For a helpful video about how to cut the potatoes, Hasselback style, watch this short YouTube video produced by Cooking Light.

-- I used melted butter for these because well, I love butter!
+- Alternatives to butter: I used melted butter for these because well, I love butter!
 You could also use ghee, or make these vegan by using olive oil.
 Coconut oil also tastes great with sweet potatoes.

 - Vary the spices.
 Instead of vanilla, cinnamon, and nutmeg, try making it savory with minced garlic, red pepper flakes, cayenne, or onion powder.
 Consider the sweet potato a blank palette ready for your artistry!

-- I garnished these Hasselback sweet potatoes with julienned apples and a sprinkle of cinnamon.
+- Garnish suggestions: I garnished these Hasselback sweet potatoes with julienned apples and a sprinkle of cinnamon.
 Alternatives could be freshly chopped parsley, fried sage leaves, or maybe some lemon twists.

-- I found that cutting off the funny ends of the sweet potatoes looked a little better.
+- Scrub well and trim the potatoes.
+I find that cutting off the funny ends of the sweet potatoes looks a little better.
 That’s totally up to you.
 Just make sure you scrub them well.
 I love this vegetable brush!

-- If you’re finding that your sweet potato isn’t cooperating with the slicing process, slice a thin slice off the bottom side of the potato.
+- Take a thin slice off the bottom to stabilize the potato.
+If you’re finding that your sweet potato isn’t cooperating with the slicing process, slice a thin slice off the bottom side of the potato.
 There!
 That will make your wiggly potato lie still!

-- If you would like to make these potatoes ahead, reheat them at 350ºF for about 30 minutes, or until they’re heated through.
+The potatoes can be prepared ahead of time and baked.
+Let them cool in the pan before covering and refrigerating them for up to 3 days.
+To reheat, bake them at 350ºF for about 30 minutes, or until they’re heated through.
 Baste them a bit with the butter to make them glisten again.

 - Preheat oven to 425ºF.
-Spray baking dish lightly with cooking spray.
+Spray baking dish lightly with cooking spray (see note).